Key takeaways

 3. Will it be an asset sale or a stock sale?

 The sale of a business can be classified in one of two ways: an asset sale or a stock sale.
-An asset sale is to sell the assets of the company, while a stock sale is the sale of the company stock to an acquirer.
+An asset sale involves selling the assets of the company, while a stock sale is the sale of the company stock to an acquirer.

 If you operate your business through a C Corporation, things get more complicated.
-In this case, it may be preferable to sell the stock of the company rather than its assets to avoid double taxation (at the corporate and shareholder level).
+In this case, it may be preferable to sell the stock of the company rather than its assets to avoid double taxation, minimizing tax implications at both the corporate and shareholder level.

 For example, if assets are sold for $10 million (with a cost basis of $100,000), the company would realize a $9.9 million capital gain.
 This would result in federal and (if applicable) state income tax that could reduce the net proceeds of the sale to approximately $7 million at the company level.
 The proceeds are then distributed to shareholders, who would pay a dividend tax of at least 15% plus any state income taxes on the distribution.
 For the shareholders, this can bring the total tax impact of the sale to something in the vicinity of 50% of the profit from the sale.